SAP-samples/teched2025-DA267/exercises/ex0_setup/README.md

 1. Navigate to your user.
 Go to *Settings*
 ![](../../images/ex0_1.png)
-2. Select your theme and close
+2. Select your theme and close.
 ![](../../images/ex0_2.png)

+> [!NOTE]
+> The selection of the SAP Analytics Cloud theme makes no difference from a functional perspective.
+Since all screenshots were taken in *SAP Belize*, it may be slightly easier to navigate based on the screenshots when using the same theme.
+Horizon themes offer a more modern UI as well as high-contrast options.

 Now, move on to the first real exercise.
 [Exercise 1 - Create planning model](../ex1_create_planning_model/ex1.1_create_DSP_view/README.md)